MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-manage-hgs.md

 You can view these events by opening Event Viewer and navigating to Microsoft-Windows-HostGuardianService-Attestation and Microsoft-Windows-HostGuardianService-KeyProtection.

 In a large environment, it is often preferable to forward events to a central Windows Event Collector to make analyzation of the events easier.
-For more information, check out the [W]indows Event Forwarding documentation](https://msdn.microsoft.com/library/windows/desktop/bb427443.aspx).
+For more information, check out the [Windows Event Forwarding documentation](https://msdn.microsoft.com/library/windows/desktop/bb427443.aspx).

 ### Using System Center Operations Manager
 You can also use System Center 2016 - Operations Manager to monitor HGS and your guarded hosts.